How to Make a Minecraft Skin

 In Minecraft, the skins refer to the texture of the main character, and they can be customized in unlimited ways.
 But don’t confuse it with Minecraft texture or resource packs that you can use to change the texture of blocks and other mobs.
 In technical terms, the skins are nothing more than an image morphed upon the character’s blocky shape.

-How to Make or Edit Minecraft Skins Online
+How to Make a Minecraft Skin Online

-1. Open the Minecraft skin editor on Skindex (visit).
+• Open the Minecraft skin editor on Skindex (visit here).
 I will use a blank base to teach you how to make your own Minecraft skin from scratch.
-You can use the linked URL or choose the “Editor” option from the top navigation bar on Skindex.

-2. Alternatively, you can choose one of the existing skins on Skindex and edit that to your liking.
-In the latter case, you won’t have to start with an empty canvas while making your Minecraft skin.
-The “Edit Skin” option is available at the bottom of the right menu bar on the skin’s page.
-You can access a skin’s page by clicking on a skin’s banner on the home or a categorical page.
+• The “Edit Skin” option is available at the bottom of the right menu bar on the skin’s page.
+You can access a skin’s page by clicking on a skin’s banner on the home or a category page.

-4. Now, all you need to do is use your mouse, pick a color, and start painting to make your favorite skin.
-You can click and drag your cursor on an empty area to rotate the figure by 360 degrees.
-Make sure to paint all sides of the skin including the top and bottom.
+• Make sure to paint all sides of the skin, including the top and bottom.
 If you are going for transparent areas, you can leave a few blocks empty.

 You can even select the skin “Model” as Classic or Slim using the drop-down menu under the body parts section on the right sidebar.
 The only difference that the Slim model will bring is in the width of the arms.
 The Classic model has wider arms.